AbsaOSS/living-doc-collector-gh/doc-issues/README.md

         ]
 ```

-See the full example of Living Documentation Issues regime step definition (in example are used non-default values):
+See the full example of Living Documentation Issues mode step definition (in example are used non-default values):

 ```yaml
 - name: Living Documentation Collector for GitHub